An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) jaggery and coconut

-(a) the daughter’s dress
+(b) the daughter’s dress

 (c) her saree